-The Director will participate on a small committee of system directors and DPI staff to create resources for libraries regarding Black Lives Matter and similar human rights issues.
-The resulting resources will provide guidance and examples of how to handle such issues appropriately, with neutrality, at the public library level.
+Explore and share resources that provide guidance and examples of how to handle such issues surrounding equity, diversity, and inclusion as appropriate and with neutrality, at the public library level.
 The guiding principles will be taken from the ALA Bill of Rights and the DPI's Inclusive Services Statement.